CR7sewey/e-commerce-api-nodejs/README.md

 So, as it stands, if I remove a product, his review will still be stored in the db but the product associated is null.
 To solve this, (like a Cascade thing), setup a pre remove hook before removing the model!

+#### Aggregation Pipeline - Atlas and Code
+ --- TODO ---
+Aggregation to return a statistic value (in this case, the mean value of rating and hte number of ratings for each product).
+For that, I've done a static function on Review model to do this aggregation and then update the Product model associated with that review (similar to when I deleted all the reviews associated with an eliminated product).
+Then I defined to middlewares to do this change, and they will be triggered when saving (i.e. updating and creating new reviews) and when deleting.
+However, I dont know If it is from mongoose version or wtv, when deleting occurs an error
+saying:     "msg": "this.constructor.calculateAverageRating is not a function" Similar thing happens When eliminating a product for the reviews.
+There is the elimination, but the updating doesnt happen, only when you create a new review for the product.
+I think it's a problem of the Model.deleteOne({}).
+I tried wiht findOneAndDelete but the hook is not activated.
+So a solution could be in the controllers before deleting saving the productId and then do what calculateAverageRating is doing.